 The project Agricare obtained the best results where NT+VRA was applied, with emissions savings of 0.5 t CO2eq ha-1 and the same gross income than CT.
 SOC content was assessed through time and type of management, to model its mid-term (15-yrs) dynamics, resulting in relevant emission savings by CA+PA techniques (lower direct and indirect energy consumption, reduced losses of SOC due to oxidation, higher fertilization efficiency).

-The project Agricarbon showed, for each crop, reductions of energy consumption per product unit of 12, 26 and 18% and production costs savings of 10, 21 and 15%, respectively for wheat, sunflower and broad bean.
-On a 4-yr average, CA+PA resulted in a 30% increase of SOC stock, as compared with conventional management.
+The project Agricarbon showed specific-crop reductions of energy consumption per product unit of 12, 26 and 18%, and production cost savings of 10, 21 and 15%, for wheat, sunflower and broad bean, respectively.
+On a 4-yr average, CA+PA resulted in a 30% increase of SOC stock, as compared with conventional management (Table 2).

-The combination between PA, organic fertilizers application and soil conservation techniques (Pezzuolo et al., 2017), could achieve the best results in terms of both direct and indirect reduction of GHGs emissions, and eventually increase in SOC storage.
-In this case, more information is needed about the mineralization rate of organic fertilisers under different combinations of soil, climate, crop type and management to make VRA applications suitable also for farming systems based on organic fertilisation as organic farming systems.
+The combination between PA, organic fertilizer application and soil conservation techniques (Pezzuolo et al., 2017), could achieve the best results in terms of both direct and indirect reduction of GHGs emissions, and eventually increase SOC storage.
+In this case, more information is needed about the mineralization rate of organic fertilizers under different combinations of soil, climate, crop type and management to make VRA applications suitable also for farming systems based on organic fertilization as organic farming systems.

-PA techniques have the potential to support the decision making process of also organic farmers dealing with spatial variability in their soil conditions, triggering fine-tuning and adaptation of crop technique to small-scale soil fertility level.
+PA techniques have the potential to support the decision-making process of also organic farmers dealing with spatial variability in their soil conditions, triggering fine-tuning and adaptation of crop technique to small-scale soil fertility level.
 This could be included in specific EIP’s OGs at different sites.

 Digitization of farming and conservation practices need to be adapted anyway at farm level to obtain tailor-made solutions, through the coordination of experts aimed at enhancing environmental and economic performance.
 Another important challenge is to make PA technologies accessible also to smallholders.
 The engagement of contractors managing large pieces of land and networking activities specifically aimed to connect small holdings in an information hub exploring also the issue of SOC will be key actions in that sense.